eth-educators/eth-docker-docs/website/docs/Usage/Prerequisites.md

 sidebar_label: Prerequisites
 ---

-This project relies on docker and docker-compose, and git to bring the project itself in.
+Eth Docker relies on docker and docker compose, and git for initial install and updates.
 It has been tested on Linux, and is expected to work on MacOS.

-> The following prerequisites will be installed on the Linux server you
-> will run your node on.
-The machine you use to connect *to* the Linux server
-> only requires an SSH client.
+> The following prerequisites will be installed on the Linux server you will run your node on.
+The machine you use to connect *to* the Linux server only requires an SSH client.

 ## Ubuntu Prerequisites

-> Ubuntu can be installed with the Docker snap package, which can cause
-> issues including complete data loss on upgrade.
-We highly recommend removing this
+> Ubuntu can be installed with the Docker snap package, which can cause issues including complete data loss on upgrade.
-> via `sudo snap remove --purge docker`.
-Note this action will delete all data kept
-> in docker.
-If you are running the snap Docker package and have data you need to keep,
-> please ask for help in the ethstaker Discord.
+We highly recommend removing this via `sudo snap remove --purge docker`.
+Note this action will delete all data kept in docker.
+If you are running the snap Docker package and have data you need to keep, please ask for help in the ethstaker Discord.

-This project has been tested on Ubuntu 22.04 "Jammy Jellyfish" and Ubuntu 20.04 "Focal Fossa".
+Eth Docker has been tested on Ubuntu 22.04 "Jammy Jellyfish" and Ubuntu 20.04 "Focal Fossa".
 A [LTS](https://wiki.ubuntu.com/Releases), Long Term Support, version of Ubuntu is recommended, either Ubuntu Desktop or Ubuntu Server.
 If installing Ubuntu Server, make doubly sure to extend the "lv", logical volume, to use your entire disk.

 ### Automatic installation